Saski Baskonia: 1990–2010: introducing in European basketball and first trophies

 Back home, Baskonia again reached the Spanish League finals, only to lose in dramatic fashion.
 Baskonia returned to the EuroLeague Final Four in 2006, but once again Maccabi stood in its way, this time in the semi-final.
 The team also made it to the Spanish League finals, but was swept there.
 The next season, Baskonia won its EuroLeague regular season and Top 16 groups before sweeping Olympiacos in the Playoffs, as Scola became the Euroleague Basketball's top all-time scorer at that time.
 Nonetheless, eventual champion Panathinaikos downed Baskonia in the semi-finals and once home again in Spain, Baskonia lost in the semi-finals.

-Through outstanding scouting and shrewd management, Baskonia built a squad that went to four straight EuroLeague Final Fours.
-Baskonia advanced to the EuroLeague Final Four in 2005, 2006, 2007, and 2008, losing to Maccabi Tel Aviv in the 2005 final, and 2006 semi-finals, to Panathinaikos in the 2007 semi-finals, and to CSKA Moscow in the 2008 semi-finals.
+Baskonia reached four consecutive EuroLeague Final Fours from 2005 to 2008.
+The team lost to Maccabi Tel Aviv in the 2005 final and 2006 semi-finals, to Panathinaikos in the 2007 semi-finals, and to CSKA Moscow in the 2008 semi-finals.

 In the 2007–08 season, the team led by Neven Spahija won its second Spanish Liga ACB championship.
 In 2008–09 season, the team added its sixth Spanish King's Cup title.
 In the 2009–10 season, Baskonia won its third Spanish Liga ACB championship by sweeping FC Barcelona on a memorable series-winning three-point play by Fernando San Emeterio.
 Names like Luis Scola, Andrés Nocioni, Pablo Prigioni.
 Igor Rakočević, Arvydas Macijauskas, José Calderón, Pete Mickeal or Tiago Splitter were some of the protagonists of that decade.